wasiurrahman26/node-2/README.md

 ![Base](logo.webp)

-# Base node
+# Base Node

-Base is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users onchain.
-It's built on Optimism’s open-source [OP Stack](https://stack.optimism.io/).

-This repository contains the relevant Docker builds to run your own node on the Base network.
+Base is a secure, low-cost, developer-friendly Ethereum L2 built on Optimism's open-source [OP Stack](https://stack.optimism.io/).
+This repository contains Docker builds to run your own node on the Base network.

 <!-- Badge row 1 - status -->